Expertise diversity of teams predicts originality and long-term impact in science and technology: Introduction

-Although studies have suggested that high multidisciplinarity is associated with high impact, we find that scientific teams with multidisciplinary approaches do not appear to be correlated with originality, quantified by the disruption score, and has negative correlations with originality in technology.
-Expertise-diverse teams, in contrast, have positive correlations with originality in both science and technology.
-Therefore, despite its close correlation with multidisciplinarity, expertise diversity of teams provides new perspectives in terms of the originality of teams' produced work.
+Originality is often regarded as a core goal in science and technology.
+Recent work has suggested that creative ideas often emerge from new and unconventional combinations of knowledge from diverse disciplines, research methods, or frameworks\cite{uzzi2013atypical,wagner2019international}.
+Innovation can be spurred when proven methodologies in one domain are introduced to solve problems in a fresh area\cite{Guimer2005TeamAM}.
+Creativity is more likely to emerge from diverse teams as researchers integrate concepts and methods drawn from diverse disciplines, forging connections between seemingly disparate concepts or bodies of knowledge\cite{wuchty2007increasing,Schilling2011RecombinantSA}.
+Although studies have suggested that high multidisciplinarity is associated with high impact, our findings suggest that scientific teamwork with multidisciplinary approaches has little correlation with originality, quantified by the disruption score, and has negative correlations with originality in technology.
+Research by expertise-diverse teams, in contrast, is positively correlated with high originality in science and technology.
+Therefore, despite its close relation with multidisciplinarity, the expertise diversity of teams not only presents a new quantitative measure to understand science but also provides new perspectives for the originality of team outcomes.

-Moreover, contrary to the common belief that team diversity consistently promotes team impact, we find that research teams with high expertise diversity exhibit no significant impact advantage in the short- (2 years) or mid-term (5 years).
+Moreover, while scholars have argued that multidisciplinarity is associated with the impact of research\cite{Leahey2017ProminentBL,Chen2021ExploringTI}, we find that research teams with high expertise diversity exhibit no significant impact advantage in the short- (2 years) or mid-term (5 years).
 This pattern persists for teams spanning both scientific and technological domains.
-We find that, instead, teams with high expertise diversity enjoy a substantive impact premium of their work in the long-term (10 years), increasingly attracting cross-disciplinary influence in the longer-run.
-This long-term effect of expertise diversity becomes more prominent as team size and citation time window grow.
+We find that, instead, teams with high expertise diversity enjoy a substantive impact premium of their work in the long-term (10 years), increasingly attracting cross-disciplinary influence in the longer run.
+The long-term effect of expertise diversity becomes more prominent as team size and citation time window grow.
 In particular, when other dimensions of diversity are missing, teams formed in the same institution or country disproportionately harness the benefit of expertise diversity.
-These results may have implications for fostering and retaining innovative and high-impact teams with more diverse knowledge composition among team members.
+These results may have implications for fostering and retaining innovative teams with more diverse knowledge composition among team members.